GRV96/syspathmodif/README.md

 `SysPathBundle` can be used as a context manager.
 In that case, the instance is cleared at the `with` block's end.

-Function `sm_contains` takes a module's or package's name as an argument.
+Function `sm_contains` takes a module's or package's name (`str`) as an argument.
 It indicates whether dictionary `sys.modules` contains the module or package.

 For more information, consult the documentation and the demos in the source code repository.